 Centralised Control Portal:

 Intune streamlines the device management process by allowing you to manage all devices from the Cloud with no infrastructure required.
 Connect Intune to the configuration manager to manage all devices (PC, Mac, Linux, UNIX servers and mobile devices) from a single management console.

 You can either opt to be 100% cloud-based with Intune, or be co-managed with Configuration Manager and Intune.
 Business owners who choose the latter option do so for the flexibility of concurrently managing Windows 10 devices by using both Configuration Manager and Microsoft Intune.
 Therefore, they’re able to cloud-attach existing investment in Configuration Manager by adding new functionality.

 Manage Office Mobile Apps:

 Another easy element is that you can control Office 365 applications down to a detailed level.
 For example, you can restrict access to email, or OneDrive documents, if the user should log in from an unapproved device.
 Also enforce conditional access policies for apps like SharePoint, Exchange, and Skype.

 Intune app-protection policies help secure work files on Intune-enrolled devices.
 You can also use app-protection policies on employee owned-devices that aren’t enrolled for Intune management.
-In this scenario, although your company doesn’t manage the device, it’s crucial to still ensure business files and resources are protected from security threats.
+In this scenario, although your company doesn’t manage the device, it’s crucial to ensure you protect business files and resources from security threats.

 Microsoft Malware Protection Engine: